 From an end-user perspective, it is a non-trivial task to decide which path to follow, when implementing a forecasting solution for a specific application.
 Whether this is at a system operator, energy management company, a power producer or power trader, there are always multiple stakeholders involved in the decision-making process.
 A relatively straight forward way to decide for one path or another is to use a decision support tool.
-Figure shows an example of a decision support tool that can help on high level decisions for managers and non-technical staff to establish a business case for a forecasting solution.

-Independent on the experience with forecasting solutions, the high-level thought construct shown in Figure 1 is targeted to assist in considering the required resources and involvement of departments and staff for the decision process.

-The decision tool is constructed to begin with initial considerations to establish a "Forecast System Plan".
-The tool is constructed to take a decision on the major dependency to the planned item.
-There are cross references in the decision tool and referrals to a different decision stream, dependent on the answer at each step of the decision flow.
+Figure shows a decision support tool aimed to highlevel decisions of managers and non-technical staff when establishing a business case for a forecasting solution.
+Independent on the experience with forecasting solutions, the high-level thought construct shown in Figure 1 is targeted to assist in considering the required resources and involvement of departments and staff for The decision tool is constructed to begin with initial the decision process. considerations to establish a "Forecast System Plan".
+The tool aims to assist in taking a decision on the major dependencies to the planned item.
+There are cross references in the decision tool and referrals to a different decision streams, dependent on the answer at each step of the decision flow.